kojamad28/postgres-flask/README.md

-# Basic Postgres Python
+# Postgres Flask

-This repository provides a basic python environment connected with PostgreSQL database.
+This repository provides a Flask project template connected with PostgreSQL database.